 Quorum

 The quorum necessary for the transaction of business shall be three, two of whom must be the Company Chairman and the Committee Chairman.
-If the Committee Chairman is also the Company Chairman, the Senior Independent Director must be present to constitute a quorum.
+If the Committee Chairman is also the Company Chairman, the Senior Independent Director must be present to constitute a quorum save where the Committee is dealing with matters relating to the Senior Independent Director

 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

 Any decision of the Committee shall be made by majority vote with the chairman of the Committee having a casting vote.

 5. Frequency of Meetings